Simon-Charest/M365LogExporter/README.md

 Every command requires a date interval.
 When exporting, a data file will be created.
 A second file will contain information about the export process.
 A third file will contain the hashes of the exported data.

 Instead of dealing with sub-loops with up to 10 pages of 5K result sets, with ReturnNextPreviewPage session commands and session ids, it was decided to set the limit results to a single page of 5K.
 Every time the 5K limit is reached, the interval size will be cut in half before relaunching a search with the same start date.
 The interval size will be reset the next time the lower limit of 1K (1/5th) results is reached.
+Note: The same interval size automatic lowering logic is applied when a result set count is not equal its ResultCount value.

 ## More information
 - Data retention: